I know — it’s scary at first.

 Conquer your automation fears!

 It’s ok to be hesitant at first.
 Don’t try to do too much at once.
-Start with a simple three-part autoresponder series to welcome new customers to your email list.
+Start with a simple three-part automated email series to welcome new customers to your email list.

-Then, add in a birthday autoresponder as a special treat to remind your subscribers how much you appreciate them.
+Then, add in a birthday automated email series as a special treat to remind your subscribers how much you appreciate them.

 Want to see how it’s done, step-by-step?
 We’ll show you just that it in our free recorded webinar: How to Create a Welcome Series to Increase Sales and Engagement.